-If you have specific conditions like rosacea or eczema, you might want to skip toners and other products with alcohol.
+If you have specific conditions like rosacea or eczema, you might want to skip toners and other facial products

 Can someone with sensitive skin use a product with alcohol?

 Normally, yes, if the formulation uses “good” alcohol and the alcohol is present in concentrations that are low enough so as to be well tolerated by sensitive skin.

 Does good alcohol mean plant-derived?